 Climax and orgasm are both parts of sexual activity.
 While many people use the words interchangeably, some believe they have different definitions.
-By these definitions, an orgasm is the buildup of pleasure just before a climax, while a climax is the peak of the orgasm, when the sexual pleasure is the most intense.
+By these definitions, an orgasm is the buildup of pleasure just before a climax, while a climax is the peak of the orgasm.

 Most scientific researchers consider orgasm and climax to be the same thing.
 However, some people consider them to have two different definitions.